October 29, 2022

 Ukrainian President Zelensky likened his country’s invading forces to confused children being used.
 Then, a Russian soldier burst into tears after Ukrainian civilians gave him tea and food and helped him phone his mother.
 When that soldier realized he had been lied to, he threw down his weapon.

-More Russians must insist on an immediate end to their unprovoked and indefensible war.
+More Russians must ensure an immediate end to their unprovoked and indefensible war.
 As of this writing, tens of thousands of Russians as well as Ukrainians have passed, tens of millions of Ukrainians are displaced, and vital cities and essential infrastructures lie in ruins.

 Be the Infinitely Powerful Peace We Wish To See